mrobbieb/SortedLinkedList/README.md

 ---

+## Pre-Commit Hook
+    PHPStan and PHPCS will run with precommit hook
+    See `.pre-commit-config.yaml`
+---

 ## Libraries
     - https://github.com/JethroT83/SortedLinkedList

+---

 ## API
 I started using an API with sqLite but abanonded the idea.
 But you can get a general idea of what i was building...